NSW: Adjudicator's Determination

 An adjudicator may seek further submissions from a party.
 In this case very strict deadlines will be set as a call for further submissions does not extend the statutory time requirements unless agreed by the parties.
 An adjudicator will also give the other party opportunity to comment on the submission.
 Sometimes a party may seek the opportunity to make a further submission.
 Approval is at the total discretion of the adjudicator.
 In such circumstances, adjudicators regularly make their consent conditional on both parties agreeing to extend the time for the adjudicator to make the determination.

 The adjudicator may decide in his or her discretion that either a conference or an inspection or both is required before finalising a determination.
-Most adjudicators are reluctant to convene a conference as their determination must be made within 10 business days from the date on which the adjudicator accepts the adjudication application or such further time as agreed by the claimant and respondent.
+Most adjudicators are reluctant to convene a conference as their determination must be made within very strict time frames.

 The need for a conference may arise for a number of reasons: for example, to clarify submissions, supporting material or calculations of either party, to elicit comments by either party on submissions, to decide if further submissions are needed or to establish whether there is a need to carry out an inspection.

 If a conference is required, Adjudicate Today will notify both parties of the proposed conference date, time and location and the purpose of the conference to ensure that all parties are properly prepared.
 The adjudicator's ability to make a determination is not affected by failure of one or more parties to attend the conference or make submissions or comments.
 Comments or submissions by others such as consultants or witnesses can't be sought or considered by the adjudicator.